oracle-livelabs/adb/adb-prometheus/create-schema-and-package/create-schema-and-package.md

 1. Connect to your Autonomous AI Database instance as **ADMIN** using SQLcl or SQL Worksheet.

-2. Run the following SQL to create the schema and grant the necessary privileges:
+2. Run the following SQL to create the user and grant the necessary privileges:

     ```sql
-    -- Create the schema
+    -- Create the user
     CREATE USER prom_exporter IDENTIFIED BY "<YourStrongPassword>";
+    ```

+    **Note:** Autonomous AI Database enforces password complexity.
+You need to use a minimum of 12 characters with uppercase, lowercase, digit, and special character.

+    ```sql
     -- Grant the base role
     GRANT DWROLE TO prom_exporter;